Bohdan2001007/Cinema-API/README.md

 # Than you should provide your own secret information and store it in your .env file

-See how to fill the .env file in env_sample
+See how to fill the .env file in .env_sample

 - set POSTGRES_HOST="your db hostname"